ncodefun/visionstage.dev/README.md

 this.uses([ [compElem|selector,propA,propB…] ])
 ```

 There's a stage component which serves as the app container visually and logically for managing app specific / global properties and methods.
 The very unique particularity of this stage component is that it frames / constrain content inside user-specified aspect ratios, and virtually scales content by scaling the rem value (HTML font-size) so it continually fit the stage.
-This not only is superb for full-page apps, but also has the advantage of naturally adapt to small screens without or with minimal adjustments.
+This not only is superb for full-page apps, but also has the advantage of naturally fit small screens without or with minimal adjustments.

 ## Virtual pages (SPA)
 You can define virtual pages (hash navigation: /#page) to simply render a different cached template with a smooth fade in transition.
 These virtual pages have localized titles, and are linked to as follows: